Tom McIntyre

-Thomas Peter McIntyre (born 6 November 1998) is a Scottish professional footballer who plays as a defender for club Bradford City, on loan from club Portsmouth.
+Thomas Peter McIntyre (born 6 November 1998) is a Scottish professional footballer who plays as a defender.
+He is a free agent after being released by club Aberdeen.

 Early life

 McIntyre was born in Reading.
 He attended Aldryngton Primary School, Maiden Erlegh School, and Forest School.
 In 2010, McIntyre was part of Aldryngton's under 11 football side who reached the final of the Football League Community Cup, where they represented Reading FC against Leicester.

 Career

 Reading

 In July 2016, McIntyre signed his first professional deal with Reading, signing a new deal until the summer of 2020 on 3 January 2018.
 McIntyre became the 48th graduate from Reading Academy when he made his debut in a 1–1 draw against Rotherham United on 15 December 2018, earning man of the match.
 After the game it was revealed he had played with a fractured forehead and required surgery for metal plates to be fitted.
 He was consequently ruled out of playing any further games for a few months.

 On 26 February 2019, McIntyre signed a new contract with Reading until the summer of 2021.

 McIntyre scored his first goal for Reading in a 2–1 win over Luton Town on 26 December 2020.

 With his contract due to expire on 30 June 2021, McIntyre signed a new three-year contract with Reading on 29 June 2021, keeping him at the club until the summer of 2024.